jazzsequence/CCG-Manager/README.md

 Tested up to: 3.6
 Stable tag: 1.0

-A WordPress plugin to manager your CCG collection
+A WordPress plugin to manage your CCG collection

 ###Description